-Streep soars above the limitations of both her character and her director, handling several melodramatic scenes without ever resorting to either self-pity displays or over-the-top histrionics.
+Streep soars above the limitations of both her character and her director, handling several melodramatic scenes without ever resorting to either displays of self-pity or over-the-top histrionics.

 Her Clarissa may be a controlling type – except, that is, when it comes to her own neglected life – but Streep makes a potentially unsympathetic character “likable” by laying bare Clarissa’s vulnerability and her desperate need to give and receive affection.

 Now, throughout her 25-year film career Meryl Streep has created countless great portrayals of all types of women; as a result, one has come to expect artistic excellence from her.
 Nicole Kidman, however, is a different matter.